fyiyu091/elma_project/elma_project/README.md

 Execution
 ---
-To run the gascar, type
+To run the gascar model, type

     bin/gascar